bcbio/bcbio-nextgen/docs/contents/single_cell.md

 ## Parameters

+* `umi_type` Single cell library type: [harvard-indrop, harvard-indrop-v2, 10x_v2, icell8, surecell].
-* `minimum_barcode_depth` Cellular barcodes with less than this many reads assigned to them are discarded (default 10,000).
+* `minimum_barcode_depth=10000` Cellular barcodes with less reads are discarded.
-* `cellular_barcodes` A single file or a list of one or two files which have valid cellular barcodes.
-Provide one file if there is only one barcode and two files if the barcodes are split.
-If no file is provided, all cellular barcodes passing the `minimum_barcode_depth` filter are kept.
-* `transcriptome_fasta` An optional FASTA file of transcriptome sequences to quantitate rather than the bcbio installed version.
-* `transcriptome_gtf` An optional GTF file of the transcriptome to quantitate, rather than the bcbio installed version.
-This is recommended for single-cell RNA-sequencing experiments.
-* `singlecell_quantifier` Quantifier to use for single-cell RNA-sequencing.
-Supports `rapmap` or `kallisto`.
-* `cellular_barcode_correction` Number of errors to correct in identified cellular barcodes.
-Requires a set of known barcodes to be passed with the `cellular_barcodes` option.
-Defaults to 1.
-Set to 0 to turn off error correction.
-* `sample_barcodes` A text file with one barcode per line of expected sample barcodes.
+* `sample_barcodes` A file with one sample barcode per line.
 If the file contains sample name for each barcode, this will be used to create a `tagcounts.mtx.metadata` that match each cell with the sample name associated with the barcode.
-The actual barcodes may be reverse complements of the sequences provided with the samples.
-It worth to check before running bcbio.
-For inDrops procol samples barcodes are in the fastq file for read3.
-This is an example of the `sample_barcodes` file:
+For inDrops3 protocol sample barcodes are in the fastq file for read3.
+Example of `sample_barcodes` file:
     ```
     AATTCCGG,sample1
     CCTTGGAA,sample2
     ```
+* `singlecell_quantifier=rapmap` Quantifier to use for single-cell RNA-sequencing.
+Supports `rapmap` or `kallisto`.
+* *optional* `cellular_barcodes` A file or a list [file1.txt, file2.txt] of valid cellular barcodes.
+* *optional* `cellular_barcode_correction=1` Number of errors to correct in identified cellular barcodes.
+Requires `cellular_barcodes` option set.
+Set to 0 to turn off error correction.
+* *optional* `transcriptome_fasta` alternative transcriptome reference.
+* *optional* `transcriptome_gtf` An optional GTF file of the transcriptome to quantitate, rather than the bcbio installed version.
+This is recommended for single-cell RNA-sequencing experiments.
 * `demultiplexed` If set to True, each file will be treated as a cell or well and not a collection of cells.
 Use this if your data has already been broken up into cells or wells.

+## Output

+Project directory `bcbio_run/final/project`:
+* `tagcounts.mtx` -- count matrix compatible with dgCMatrix type in R.
+* `tagcounts-dupes.mtx` -- count matrix compatible with dgCMatrix type in R but with the duplicated reads counted.
+* `tagcounts.mtx.colnames` -- cell names that would be the columns for the matrix.
+* `tagcounts.mtx.rownames` -- gene names that would be the rows for the matrix.
+* `tagcounts.mtx.metadata` -- metadata that match the colnames for the matrix.
+This is coming from the barcode.csv file and the metadata given in the YAML config file. for the matrix.
+* `cb-histogram.txt` -- total number of dedup reads assigned to a cell.
+Comparing colSums(tagcounts.mtx) to this number can tell you how many reads mapped to genes.

+Sample directories `bcbio_run/final/sample`:
+* `SAMPLE-transcriptome.bam` -- BAM file aligned to transcriptome.
+* `SAMPLE-mtx.*` -- gene counts as explained in the project directory.

 ## Steps

-Minor steps and exact file locations are omitted. * = repeated for every sample in sample_barcodes.csv
+Minor steps and exact file locations are omitted.

+* = repeated for every sample in sample_barcodes.csv

 *bcbio.yaml config*: